phalcon-orphanage/docs/en/views.md

 <?php $this->partial('shared/ad_banner', ['id' => $site->id, 'size' => 'big']); ?>
 ```

-## Transfer values from the controller to views
+## Transfer Values From the Controller to Views
 [Phalcon\Mvc\View](api/Phalcon_Mvc_View) is available in each controller using the view variable (`$this->view`).
 You can use that object to set variables directly to the view from a controller action by using the `setVar()` method.

 ```php